Engineering subgap states in superconductors by the symmetry of altermagnetism

-\emph{Surface curved and flat bands by $d_{xy}$-wave altermagnetism in $d_{xy}$-wave SCs.}--- It is well-known that $d_{xy}$-wave pair potentials lead to zero-energy surface flat states without AMs \cite{tanaka2024review}.
-Here we are interested in analyzing how altermagnetism can control the surface states and how to induce them in regimes not present before.
-This is demonstrated in Fig.\,\ref{Fig3}, where we plot the angle-resolved and total charge conductances.
-For a $d_{x^{2}-y^{2}}$-AM and $d_{xy}$-wave SC, the angle-resolved charge conductance $\bar{\sigma}^{e}$ as a function of $\theta$ shows that the surface states split in a curved shape, with the size of the splitting given by the anisotropic AM field, but remain degenerate at $\theta=\pi/4$ [Fig.\,\ref{Fig3}(a)].
-Due to this reason, the total charge conductance $\sigma_{\rm SC}^{e}$ gets suppressed as the AM field increases [Fig.\,\ref{Fig3}(b,c)], going from a sharp ZBCP at $h_{0}=0$ into an almost constant subgap conductance for $h_{0}>0$ whose size determines the strength of altermagnetism.
-Fig.\,\ref{Fig3}(c) further uncovers that this surface effect needs $Z>0$.
+Now we turn to $d_{xy}$-wave SCs.
+It is well-known that $d_{xy}$-wave pair potentials lead to zero-energy surface flat states without AMs \cite {tanaka2024review}.
+Here we are interested in analyzing how AM can control the surface states and how to induce them in regimes not previously present.
+This is demonstrated in Figs.\thinspace \ref{Fig2}(c,d), where we plot the total charge conductance.
+For a $d_{x^{2}-y^{2}}$-wave AM and $d_{xy}$-wave SC, the total charge conductance $\sigma _{\mathrm{SC} }^{e}$ gets suppressed as the AM field increases, going from a sharp ZBCP at $h_{0}=0$ into an almost constant subgap conductance for $h_{0}>0$ whose size determines the strength of altermagnetism [Fig.\thinspace \ref{Fig2} (c)].
+For a $d_{xy}$-wave AM and $d_{xy}$-wave SC, where the superconducting gap nodes are intact, the surface flat bands inherent to $d_{xy}$-wave SCs remain robust against the AM field when $h_{0}<\Delta _{0}$, see Fig.\thinspace \ref{Fig2}(d).
+This leads to a ZBCP in $\sigma _{\mathrm{SC}}^{e}(eV)$ for $h_{0}<\Delta _{0}$, but it reduces when $ h_{0}>\Delta _{0}$ into an almost constant value within $|eV|<h_{0}-\Delta _{0}$.
+Further insights are obtained by looking at the zero-bias angle-resolved charge conductance for the $d_{xy}$-wave AM,